firefart/rt-docker/Readme.md

 - `./msmtp/msmtp.conf` : config for mstmp (outgoing email).
 See msmtp.conf for an example.
 The ./msmtp folder is also mounted to /msmtp/ in the container so you can load certificates from the config file.
 - `./nginx/certs/pub.pem` : Public TLS certficate for nginx
 - `./nginx/certs/priv.pem` : Private key for nginx' TLS certficate
 - `crontab` : Crontab file that will be run as the RT user.
 See contab.example for an example.
-Crontab output will be sent via msmtp to the MAILTO address.
+Crontab output will be sent via msmtp to the MAILTO address (it uses the msmtp config).

 Additional configs: